michaelklishin/cyclist/README.md

 ## Project Maturity

-Cyclist is a young library.
-We do not rule out public API changes before the final `1.0` release.
+Cyclist is not a young library.